bed and chair alarms

 The RCare eCall Program is simple to install, with one small wall-based touchscreen server and one pendant for each resident.
 If the building has an existing internet connection, that will be sufficient for the entire RCare eCall Program.
 No landlines are required.
 When a resident presses the pendant, the RCare panel will notify the call center, who will assess the situation directly and determine further actions.

-RCare has had a busy year of progress and innovations including the announcement of an Amazon Alexa skill, their iOS app launch for RCare Mobile, and RCare’s integration with PointClickCare.
+RCare has had a busy year of progress and innovations including their iOS app launch for RCare Mobile, and RCare’s integration with PointClickCare.
 RCare was recently nominated for two mobile caregiving awards for “Best of 2018” Mobile Star Awards.

 Find out more about RCare. www.rcareinc.com or 585-671-4144.